evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 suite
 ```

 You can generate tests for different subsets of columns.
-Here is how you generate tests only for numerical columns:
+Here is how you generate tests only for **numerical columns**:

 ```python
 suite = TestSuite(tests=[generate_column_tests(TestFeatureValueMin, columns="num")])